 Skills and Objectives

 I have been fortunate enough to hold senior positions in a variety of industries, including software, services, financial services, and higher education.
 I also founded one company, and joined another in its earliest days to help lead it to a successful exit.
 Discover more below!

 Startup and Growth Ventures

 I've spent most of my career working in startup and growth-stage companies.
 I founded and led my own startup for over a decade, and spent another decade helping to lead another venture to a successful exit.

-I offer software ventures a wealth of experience in every facet of their business, especially: product management, product marketing, partnerships, pricing, pre-sales, culture, and exit planning.
+I offer software ventures a wealth of experience in every facet of their business, especially: leadership, product management and marketing, partnerships, pricing, pre-sales, culture, and exit planning.